e-picas/markdown-extended/doc/ROADMAP.md

 ### Generate the "PHAR" archive

-To automatically re-generate the "markdown-extended.phar" file from current version, you can use the `bin/compile` binary of the "dev" branch:
+To automatically re-generate the "markdown-extended.phar" file from current version, you can use:

-    ~$ php build/make-phar.php

-### Generate the "markdown reminders"

-To automatically re-generate the "markdown_reminders.html" file from current version, you can use the `bin/build_reminders` binary:

-    ~$ php build/make-reminders.php
+    ~$ php bin/mde-dev make-phar

 ### Generate the man-page